-Beaufort, MO
+Rotator Cuff Tear Beaufort, MO

-Beaufort, MO
+Rotator Cuff Tear Beaufort, MO

 Allow us to help heal your rotator cuff tear and get you back to the activities you love with a personalized, evidence-based treatment plan.

 Rotator Cuff Tear in Beaufort, MO.
 A rotator cuff tear not only keep you from the things you love, but can make day-to-day life debilitating.
-Our Beaufort, MO team of physical and occupational therapists at Axes Physical Therapy will work to treat your rotator cuff tear with a personalized treatment plan that will safely return you to full strength and mobility – pain free.
+Our Beaufort, MO team of physical and occupational therapists at Axes Physical Therapy will work to treat your rotator cuff tear with a tailored treatment plan that will safely return you to full strength and mobility – pain free.
 Fill out our online form or schedule an appointment today to get started with healing your rotator cuff injury.

 The Rotator Cuff | Axes Physical Therapy Beaufort, MO

-1. The supraspinatus is a proportionately small muscle that keeps the humerus in place and is responsible for lifting your arm.
+1. The supraspinatus is a relatively small muscle that holds in place the head of your humerus and allows you to raise your arm.

-2. The infraspinatus is a thick triangle-shaped muscle on the back of the shoulder allows you to rotate and extend your arm.
+2. The infraspinatus is a deep triangle-shaped muscle on the back of the shoulder which assists with revolution and extension of the shoulder.

 Rotator Cuff Tear Beaufort, MO | Occupational and Physical Therapy | Sports Injury